 Communications Requirement: Doctoral students must demonstrate proficiency in a language other than English.
 The Graduate School of Arts and Science determines which languages qualify, but another language can be substituted on recommendation of the student’s adviser and the director of graduate studies and with approval of the language coordinator.
 A student whose native language is not English should consult the director of graduate studies regarding fulfillment of the communications requirement.

 Ph.D.
-Qualifying Examination: No later than the end of the fifth semester in residence (third semester for students who receive an M.A. waiver), students must complete the Ph.D. qualifying examination, which consists of the submission of a qualifying paper (QP) and the oral defense of a syllabus.
-The QP is a research paper of publishable quality, satisfying all formal requirements for an article in a given field.
-Before writing the paper, students should submit a brief proposal to at least two faculty members, who become “readers” on approving this proposal The topic (but not necessarily the field) of the QP must differ from that of the Masters paper, and the two papers must be read by at least four different readers.
-The work on the QP can be and should be assisted by faculty.
+Qualifying Examination: No later than the end of the fifth semester in residence (third semester for students who receive an M.A. waiver), students must complete the Ph.D. qualifying examination, which consists of the submission of a 3rd Year paper and the oral defense of a syllabus.
+The 3rd Year paper is a research paper of publishable quality, satisfying all formal requirements for an article in a given field.
+Before writing the paper, students should submit a brief proposal to at least two faculty members, who become “readers” on approving this proposal The topic (but not necessarily the field) of the 3rd Year paper must differ from that of the 2nd Year paper, and the two papers must be read by at least four different readers.
+The work on the 3rd Year paper can be and should be assisted by faculty.
 Readers evaluate this paper within two months of submission.
 The readers have the option of accepting the paper, suggesting revisions, or rejecting the paper.
 If invited to do so, the student may revise the paper and resubmit it within six months.
 If the revision is not accepted by both readers, the student is considered to have failed this requirement.